Hearing your child cry and whine can feel frustrating, but here are a few compelling reasons why you shouldn’t tell kids to stop crying.

 Perhaps you can relate.

-Your child cries and screams all day, and nothing calms her down.
-You’ve tried talking to her, distracting her, and holding her to calm her down, with zero luck.
-She will literally cry about anything, compelling you to tell her to just stop it already.
+Your child cries and screams all day, and nothing calms him down.
+You’ve tried talking to him, distracting him, and giving him a time-out, with zero luck.
+He literally cries about everything, compelling you to tell him to just stop it already.

 Crying isn’t the most pleasant of emotions, for sure.
-It’s not that we want our kids to enjoy feeling sad or upset.
-But telling them to stop crying isn’t the best choice, however much we feel inclined to say it.
+It’s not that we want our kids to enjoy feeling sadness or discomfort.
+But telling them to stop may not be the best choice, however much we feel inclined to say it.
 Here are a few compelling reasons why:

 Imagine that you had a terrible day.
 Maybe your boss embarrassed you in front of everyone, dinner turned out to be a flop again, and you forgot your wallet when you ran an errand.